For more information about the features on the recipe page, please see this article.

 What are notes versus reviews?

 Notes and Reviews are basically the same feature used for different purposes - notes to share about a recipe or notes with a rating (Review).

 Can I edit the photo I added to my review?

 While you can edit Reviews and change images, at this time you cannot edit the photo that was saved with your review.
 Photo editing skills available when adding a review are repositioning, changing the aspect ratio and rotating.

 Can I keep the recipe I reviewed private?

 Once you post a review, that review is posted to your profile.
 This means that both the review and the recipe are no longer private.

 Yes, to delete your review go to the 3-dots review menu and select Delete review.

-If you can't find the answers to your questions here or you need more help, please reach out to us at firstname.lastname@example.org.
+If you can't find the answers to your questions here or you need more help, please contact us.
 We're always happy to help.